victorBuzdugan/ConsumablesTracker/README.md

 This displays a list off all products along with details about each one.

-You can sort the list by Code(default), Responsable, Category or Supplier by clicking on the corresponding table header.
+You can sort the list by Code(default), Responsible, Category or Supplier by clicking on the corresponding table header.

 Clicking on a product name opens the edit page for that product.